Q: What makes you offer representation to a project and its creator?

 A: A few of my favorites are 99 Ways to Tell a Story by Matt Madden; Walking on Water by Madeline L'Engle; Big Magic by Elizabeth Gilbert; Art and Fear by David Bayles & Ted Orlando; Writing Magic by Gail Carson Levine; and How to Tell a Story by Daniel Nayeri.

 Q: I'm a conference organizer looking for faculty.
 Are you available as a speaker?

 A: Yes, please be in touch via Twitter or email.
 I can't attend every writing conference I'm invited to, but I very much enjoy meeting authors and artists in-person, and speaking to creatives about the business of publishing and the craft of writing.
 Send me the details of your event (please make it clear in the subject line that it's a conference invitation so I can respond ASAP) and we'll see if we can make it work.

 Q: Didn't you blog as an editor?
-Can I still find those posts archived online if I want to learn more about you?
+Can I still find those posts archived online?

-A: Yes, my editorial blog was Ten Block Walk.
-(Note: it hasn't been updated in quite a few years, though, so it's quite possible that you'll find broken links or missing images.)
+A: Yes, my editorial blog (remember when we all used to blog?) was Ten Block Walk.
+(Note: it hasn't been updated in more than a few years, though, so it's quite possible that you'll find broken links or missing images.)
 If you want to learn more about my tastes, and writers I've enjoyed working with in the past, you might particularly enjoy the posts tagged "Editorial Love Story."

 Q: Are you the same Molly O'Neill who is a cookbook author and the former New York Times food editor?